cryptoalgebra/Algebra/README.md

 ```
 $ npm run bootstrap
 ```
-This will download and install dependencies for all modules and set up husky hooks.
+This will download and install dependencies and set up husky hooks.

-To compile a specific module, you need to run the following command in the module folder:
+To compile, you need to run the following command in the src/core folder:
 ```
 $ npm run compile
 ```